-Note: Worker hosts are not required for a fully-functional Cloudera Data Science Workbench deployment.
-For proof-of-concept deployments, you can deploy a 1-host cluster with just a Master host.
-The Master host can run user workloads just as a worker host can.
+Note: For proof-of-concept deployments, you can deploy a 1-host cluster with just a Master host.
+The Master host can run user workloads just as a worker host can when required for demonstration purposes.
+For production deployments, Cloudera requires to have a reserved, dedicated master host and separate worker host(s).